 Meteorology interested students should consider taking GEOG 1504 (Survey of Meteorology), a one credit survey class which introduces possible career options in meteorology and will apply to the major but not to the minor.
 If the survey course works well, then consider enrolling in GEOG 1514 (Intro. to Meteorology), GEOG 2505 (Weather Analysis I), and GEOG 2506 (Weather Analysis II).
 These are the frontier classes in the meteorology major.
 They will provide a solid overview of the field and a good base for weather forecasting.
 These classes are also required courses for the major and the minor

 Major checksheets are designed to clarify the requirements of the major.
 The geography and meteorology major checksheets can be found on the University Registrar’s website under the College of Natural Resources and Environment section.
-Checksheets can also be picked up in the department office in 108 Major Williams Hall.
+Checksheets can also be picked up in the advising office in 243 Wallace Hall.

 3) Where can I find out more about the courses?